THE RISE OF SLOW TRAVELING

 Start looking into inexpensive housing options such as co-living.

 Booking long-term stays will allow your budget to not be spent on where you live as much as on what you are doing in the city.
-By deciding to travel slowly, you chose to explore a new place, not to have an apartment.
+By deciding to travel slowly, you choose to explore a new place, not to have an apartment.
 Having an apartment comes with its luxuries, but it also entails a different level of commitment.
 By traveling slowly and taking a bed in a shared room, you gain more independence from your place of living and can begin to live more freely.
 This option also allows you to experience different cultures, since you’ll be spending more time with people from all over the world instead of cooped up in an apartment alone.

 Find out About Volunteering Options